tiffanyadu/100-days-of-code-2/log.md

 ### Day 65: February 15, 2019

-**Today's Progress:** Continued with section 6 of the Modern React with Redux course by Stephen Grider on Udemy.
+**Today's Progress:** Completed section 6 of the Modern React with Redux course by Stephen Grider on Udemy.
 Reviewed the following:
 * defaultProps
 * Avoiding conditionals in Render